 The following video highlights the need for PPE in the use of the fungal biocontrol agent Metarhizium:

-Use of biopesticides step 3: Application
+Use of biocontrol and biopesticide products – Step 3: Application

 Considering the wide range of bioprotection products, ways of applying them in the field are also various.
 In general, you should apply bioprotection products early or later in the day so that the temperatures are not too high, and the UV rays are not too strong, preventing product denaturation.
 Although, always consult the product label to know what the correct application and dosage are.